abhishekarya1/Hash-Define-myNotes/content/java/design.md

 A superclass should be substitutable by any of its subclasses, without breaking any existing functionality.

-We shouldn't need to introduce behaviors in subclass that make it _significantly_ diff from its parent class.

 Ex - _Penguin_ is a technically a _Bird_, but it is flightless.
 We can't replace Bird object with Penguin object and expect things to not break.

 ```java